Last update: 18 May, 2022

 When you book a trip with Edventure Travel, we do not only advise you during the preparation of your holiday.
 We also provide 24/7 telephone support to our travelers in Costa Rica.
 We live and work in Costa Rica and are therefore never far away.
 That gives a safe feeling!

 Do you want to know the current numbers and statistics?
-Scroll down to the bottom of this page for an extensive info sheet of the Costa Rican government.
+Scroll down to the bottom of this page for an extensive and live info sheet of the Costa Rican government.

 The Costa Rican health system is among the best health systems in the region.
 Costa Ricans are insured through the national health care system and use government clinics, hospitals, etc. There are also several private hospitals.

-Have you booked a trip with Edventure Travel or are you considering booking a trip with us?
+Have you booked a trip with Edventure Travel or Green Circle Experience or are you considering booking a trip with us?